Shopify/polaris/src/components/ActionList/README.md

 ## Purpose

-Think about the merchant problem this component solves when you’re using it:
+Put the merchant first by identifying the problem they face and the component that helps them solve it.

 ### Problem